Introduction

 Drinking Caffeinated and Alcoholic Beverages

 Caffeine, commonly found in coffee, tea, energy drinks, and chocolate, is a diuretic that can increase urine production.
-This can potentially lead to more frequent urination, which may increase the chances of bacteria entering the urinary tract.
+This cause of UTI can potentially lead to more frequent urination, which may increase the chances of bacterial growth in the urinary tract.
 Similarly, alcohol acts as a diuretic and can dehydrate the body, reducing the flushing effect of urine and allowing bacteria to thrive.

 Sexual Activity